-General Description: This facility is an oil production unit in which the oil and formation waters are separated at the surface using a heater treater, gravity separation, emulsion breaking chemicals, and/or skim ponds and tanks.
-The permit authorizes the discharge of produced water from conventional oil and/or gas facilities to waters of the state provided that the effluent quality is in compliance with effluent limits that are established by this permit.
-In developing effluent limits, all federal and state regulations and standards have been considered and the most stringent requirements incorporated into the permit.
+General Description: This facility is an oil production treatment unit that separates oil from formation waters at the surface using a heater treater, gravity separation, emulsion breaking chemicals, and/or skim ponds and tanks.
+The permit authorizes the discharge of produced water from conventional oil and/or gas facilities to waters of the state if the effluent quality complies with effluent limits established by this permit.
+Development of permit limits involves considering all federal and state regulations and standards and incorporates the most stringent requirements into the permit.
 The effluent limits established in this permit are based upon Chapters 1 and 2 of the Wyoming Water Quality Rules and Regulations, 40 CFR Part 435 Subpart E, and other evaluations conducted by WDEQ related to this industry.
 This permit does not cover activities associated with discharges of drilling fluids, acids, stimulation waters or other fluids derived from the drilling or completion of the wells.